Maintenance Technician I & II

 -

-Demonstrates the ability to work independently and efficiently to generate high quality work products and complete tasks with minimum supervision
+Demonstrates an ability to work independently and efficiently to consistently generate high quality work products and complete projects with minimum supervision;

 Mandatory Qualifications and Requirements: